DSPS: Differentiable Stellar Population Synthesis: Acknowledgements

 We thank the developers of {\tt NumPy} \citep{numpy_ndarray}, {\tt SciPy} \citep{scipy}, Jupyter \citep{jupyter}, IPython \citep{ipython}, scikit-learn \citep{scikit_learn}, JAX \citep{jax2018github}, conda-forge \citep{conda_forge_community_2015_4774216}, and Matplotlib \citep{matplotlib} for their extremely useful free software.
 While writing this paper we made extensive use of the Astrophysics Data Service (ADS) and {\tt arXiv} preprint repository.

 Work done at Argonne was supported under the DOE contract DE-AC02-06CH11357.
 We gratefully acknowledge use of the Bebop cluster in the Laboratory Computing Resource Center at Argonne National Laboratory.
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+APH and AB acknowledge support from NASA under JPL Contract Task 70-711320, “Maximizing Science Exploitation of Simulated Cosmological Survey Data Across Surveys.”